What would you like to search for?

 Observing and collecting otter spraints is an excellent way to understand their distribution and identify individuals.
 Given the knowledge that otters mark their territory by placing spraints on prominent features, the project initiated a cooperative programme with Lok Sin Tong Wong Chung Ming Secondary School to design man-made platforms that will act as accessible prominent features for the otters.
 The platforms will also be equipped with an infrared camera to record the behaviour of otters that use them.
 The programme allows the students to utilise design thinking to create a platform that can withstand changes in water levels – a more holistic approach to finding and collecting spraints.

-By June 2022, students had completed a series of field trips and otter workshops, and are now designing and building the otter spraint platforms.
-Their work is expected to be completed by the end of 2022, when field tests will begin to ascertain their effectiveness.
+By June 2022, students had completed a series of field trips and otter workshops.
+After the designing and building process, their work is finally completed and deployed in the reserve.
+Field tests has begun to ascertain the effectiveness of the platform.